Ukraine

 Detailed registration information is currently available for the following cities / states:

 For all other cities or federal states, the following applies: You can contact the Immigration Office or the police everywhere.
 The staff there will then give you the address you should contact.
-Do not be afraid of the employees of the authorities and the police.
+Contact the police, they will be able to help you.
 You can also find the police at any major train station.

 If you need financial or medical assistance or housing, you can also go directly to the social welfare office.
 You can find out more about this in the section "State Aid".